Skip to main content

 You also have a few other options:

 • On Focus: This sets the interaction if a user navigates to your button using their keyboard arrow keys.
-This is especially important for accessibility and for users that don't use a mouse or trackpad.
+This is especially important for accessibility and for users who don't use a mouse or trackpad.
 For example:

 Badges